Au2mater/EmailParser-Danish-English/README.md

 # EmailParser-Danish-English
-Parse email string to structured python dictionaries or json.
+Parse email text to structured python dictionaries or json.

 Auto detect and extract the following:
  - Sender